ethanchan2416/Wireless-Network-Handoff-Simulation/README.md

 #### Entropy
 Hand-off happens when **_Pnew_ > _Pold_ + entropy**, entropy = 5 dBm
 #### Maximum Distance
-Hand-off happens when the **distance between the car and BS > 1500m** The then car connects to the strongest signal within its vincinity
+1. Hand-off happens when the **distance between the car and BS > 1500m**
+2. The car then connects to the strongest signal within its vincinity